 John Kalodner in an interview on the Melodic Rock website, said that he always tells David Coverdale that he should work with John Sykes again.

 The David Coverdale and John Sykes team wrote 9 songs and re-recorded 2 songs from Whitesnake’s back catalogue.
 The 1987 album was so good, even David Coverdale was left shocked and speechless when John Kalodner said he wanted “Children Of The Night” over “Looking For Love” on the album on the US release.

 I feel the same way as David Coverdale.
 I still believe that “Looking For Love” is one of the best songs that John Sykes and David Coverdale wrote together and it never got a proper release and it remains largely forgotten.
-Of course, you can hear the song on a million websites today however it has been largely forgotten.
-Even on YouTube, it’s view count is very low.

 It is a shame that John Sykes never got to tour behind the album.
 There are so many different stories that have done the rounds like;

 - John Sykes wanted to replace David Coverdale due to the uncertainty around Coverdale’s throat problem.
 He contacted John Kalodner and ran that proposal by him.
 John Kalodner didn’t seem impressed as he did sign David Coverdale before John Sykes even came in the picture.

 - David Coverdale wanted a second guitarist and he was interested in Steve Vai before Vai joined the David Lee Roth band, however John Sykes wasn’t interested.
 This led to arguments.